 MSME core undergraduate courses

-Those applying to the MSME program should have taken the following undergraduate mechanical engineering courses or their equivalent:
+Those with a bachelors in Mechanical Engineering applying to the MSME program should have taken the following undergraduate mechanical engineering courses or their equivalent:

 - ME 323 - Thermodynamics